2016rshah/heckle/README.md

 ![Heckle](meta/l3.png)

 An easy to use static-site compiler written in Haskell that supports LaTeX/PDF **and** Markdown/HTML posts.
+Care has been taken to make it as simple and unopinionated as possible.

 ##Jekyll in Haskell